rpthms/nft-geo-filter/README.md

                         Specify the table's name.
 Default is geo-filter

 Netdev arguments:
   If you're using a netdev table, you need to provide the name of the interface which is connected to the internet because netdev tables work on a per-interface basis.
 You can also choose to only store v4 or only store v6 addresses inside the netdev table sets by providing the '--no-ipv6' or '--no-ipv4' arguments.
 Both v4 and v6 addresses are stored by default

   -i INTERFACE, --interface INTERFACE
-                        Specify the ingress interface for the netdev table --no-ipv4             Don't create a set for v4 addresses in the netdev table --no-ipv6             Don't create a set for v6 addresses in the netdev table
+                        Specify the ingress interface for the netdev table --no-ipv4             Don't create a set for v4 addresses in the netdev table
+  --no-ipv6             Don't create a set for v6 addresses in the netdev
+                        table

 Logging statement:
   You can optionally add the logging statement to the filtering rules added by this script.
 That way, you'll be able to see the IP addresses of the packets that are accepted or dropped by the filtering rules in the kernel log (which can be read via the systemd journal or syslog).
 You can also add an optional prefix to the log messages and change the log message severity level.

   -p, --log-accept      Add the log statement to the accept filtering rules --log-accept-prefix PREFIX
                         Add a prefix to the accept log messages for easier identification.
 No prefix is used by default.
   --log-accept-level {emerg,alert,crit,err,warn,notice,info,debug}
-                        Set the accept log message severity level.
+                        Set the acceptlog message severity level.
 Default is 'warn'.
   -o, --log-drop        Add the log statement to the drop filtering rules --log-drop-prefix PREFIX
                         Add a prefix to the drop log messages for easier identification.
 No prefix is used by default.
   --log-drop-level {emerg,alert,crit,err,warn,notice,info,debug}
                         Set the drop log message severity level.
 Default is 'warn'.

 IP Exceptions:
   You can add exceptions for certain IPs by passing a comma separated list of IPs or subnets/prefixes to the '--exceptions' option.
 The IP addresses passed to this option will be explicitly allowed in the filtering chain created by this script.
 Both IPv4 and IPv6 addresses can be passed.
 Use this option to allow a few IP addresses that would otherwise be denied by your filtering sets.

   -e ADDRESSES, --exceptions ADDRESSES
 ```